 - It takes a few ingredients to make both iced latte and iced coffee.
 These include a type of coffee, water, sweetener, and milk (occasionally used in the case of ice coffee).
 Simply changing the quantities and the technique used to brew the coffee results in two completely different drinks.

 Iced lattes and iced coffees are two caffeine beverages with very distinctive tastes.
-Below we will discuss the various factors that distinguished the two from each other:
+Below I will discuss the various factors that distinguished the two from each other:

 You cannot make iced lattes without milk since it gives the beverage its trademark creamy texture.
 The ratio between the two main ingredients is usually one-third espresso to two-thirds milk.